 d) The entity has a separate IARU member society AND is included on the U.S. State Department Independent States in the World.

 The Board was reminded that the event date is when the new rule is approved, not retroactively.

-After further discussion, a roll call vote being requested by Mr. Pace, the motion was ADOPTED, with Directors Abernethy, Carlson, Holden, Williams, Blocksome, Frenaye, Pace, Vallio, Boehner, Allen, Sarratt, Norton and Stratton voting AYE and Director Norris voting NAY, with Director Lisenco abstaining.
+After further discussion, a roll call vote being requested by Mr. Pace, the substituted motion was ADOPTED by a vote of 13-1-1, with Directors Abernethy, Carlson, Holden, Williams, Blocksome, Frenaye, Pace, Vallio, Boehner, Allen, Sarratt, Norton and Stratton voting AYE and with Director Norris voting NAY and with Director Lisenco abstaining.

-31. On the motion of Mr. Abernethy, seconded by Mr. Allen it was unanimously VOTED (with applause) that:
+36. On behalf of the Programs and Services Committee Mr. Abernethy moved, seconded by Mr. Allen that:

 RESOLVED, on the recommendation of the ARRL Technical Advisors Committee and the ARRL Programs and Services Committee, the ARRL Board of Directors confers the 2017 Doug DeMaw W1FB Technical Excellence Award on Joe Taylor, K1JT; Steve Franke, K9AN; and Bill Somerville, G4WJS for their articles “Work the World with WSJT-X, Parts 1 and 2” which appeared in the October and November 2017 issues of QST.

+The Board VOTED unanimously (with applause) to ADOPT the resolution.

-32. On the motion of Mr. Sarratt, seconded by Mr. Holden, it was unanimously VOTED (with applause) that:
+37. On behalf of the Programs and Services Committee Mr. Sarratt moved, seconded by Mr. Holden, that:

 WHEREAS the 2017 Atlantic Hurricane Season was one of the harshest in recent memory, especially in the Caribbean islands, including the ARRL Puerto Rico and U.S. Virgin Islands sections; and